JBShady/COD5-Remastered/README.md

 #### Bouncing Betty
 * Decreased delay from 2 seconds to 1 second before activation
-* Each player can only have 30 Bouncing Betties placed at once
+* Limit of 30 Betties placed per player, last Betty auto detonates
-* When more than 4 mines explode one server frame the server waits another frame before continung to prevent crashes
+* When more than 4 mines explode one server frame the server waits another frame before continung to prevent crashes, similar to Satchel failsafes
 * Fixed capitalization in the instruction hintstring
 * Hintstring also requires the player to look at the wall chalk, like other weapons

 #### Molotov Cocktails
 * Added fire FX deaths when zombies are killed
+* Disabled explosive voiceover, quotes do not apply
 * Received a small buff so they are better than normal grenades while still being far from powerful
 * Leaves AOE damage at location of impact that deals ticks of fire damage to zombies that walk through the fire

 #### Frag Grenades
-* Recieved a small buff making frag grenades on all maps behave similar to the regular Der Riese style / Black Ops 1
+* Recieved a small buff making frag grenades on all maps behave similar to the regular Der Riese style / Black Ops I
 * Fixed plurality on hintstrings
 * If a player with full grenades tries to purchase more, the wall model simply appears but no points are lost
 * Grenade suicide does not give you an extra grenade when falling into last stand

 #### Ray Gun
 * Fixed idle animation to remove blocky left hand
+* Fixed reload animation not matching when ammo counter refills
-* (Upgraded) Fixed Ray Gun VOX not playing
+* (Upgraded) Fixed Ray Gun voiceover not playing
 * (Upgraded) Fixed last stand giving you more than one ammo cartridge
 * (Upgraded) Added missing 3rd person weapon model that has the silver etching material